Pierre Agostini, Ferenc Krausz, Anne L’Huillier win Nobel Prize for physics

 Nobel prizes were founded through the 1895 will of Swedish inventor and philanthropist Alfred Nobel.
 The Economics Prize, created in 1968, is the only Nobel that was not included in the will.

-While the award for peace can hog the limelight, the physics prize has likewise often taken centre stage with winners such as Albert Einstein and awards for science that has fundamentally changed how we see the world.
+While the award for peace can hog the limelight, the physics prize has likewise often taken centre stage with winners such as Albert Einstein and awards for science that have fundamentally changed how we see the world.

-Winners receive a Nobel Prize diploma, a gold medal and a cheque.
-The amount on the cheque this year is about $1m.
+Last year, Alain Aspect, John Clauser and Anton Zeilinger won the prize for physics for work on quantum entanglement, where two particles are linked regardless of the space between them, something that unsettled Einstein himself who once referred to it as “spooky action at a distance”.

 Each diploma is a unique work of art, created by Swedish and Norwegian artists and calligraphers.